Chair: Zahi Zalloua, Foreign Languages and Literatures

 This course continues to introduce new grammar patterns and kanji, while providing the student with the opportunity to practice conversational skills and to read cultural and literary materials.
-Five periods per week.
+Course may meet up to five scheduled periods per week.
 Prerequisite for 205: Japanese 106 or consent of instructor.
 Prerequisite for 206: Japanese 205 or consent of instructor.

 305, 306 Third-Year Japanese

 4, 4 Takemoto

 A comprehensive grammar review plus continued instruction and practice in Japanese conversation, grammar, and composition.
 Focus on development of strong reading and translation skills in order to explore ways to recognize and communicate intercultural differences.
 Students must know how to use a kanji dictionary.
 Prerequisite for 305: Japanese 206 or consent of instructor.
 Prerequisite for 306: Japanese 305 or consent of instructor.
 Students who have not taken Japanese at Whitman previously are required to take an oral and written placement examination for entrance.

 4, x Takemoto

 The course will begin with a program to develop proficiency in the four communication skills of speaking, listening, reading, and writing as well as cultural understanding.
 Approximately 250 kanji compounds will be introduced, and kanji introduced in the first- , second- , and third-year classes will be reviewed.
 The focus of the program will be to help students gain a broader background in Japanese language and culture by reading contemporary literary texts and essays, and to explore the challenges of translating those texts into English.
 Students also will be expected to express themselves orally without having to rely on heavily prefabricated phrases.
 Prerequisite for 405: Japanese 306 or consent of instructor.
 Prerequisite for 406: Japanese 405 or consent of instructor.